 The city-state of Venice emerged on a lagoon from the ruins of the Roman and Byzantine empires in the 9th century and grew to become the greatest seaport in late medieval Europe and an important centre of commerce linking the continent to the East.
 A wealthy city throughout most of its history, Venice was involved not only in the lucrative trade of silk and spices but also in the exchange of an equally lucrative commodity: secrets.

 As Peter Ackroyd (2009) writes in Venice: Pure City, ‘The city of masks must, in any case, also be the city of secrets.’
-By the 14th century, Venice’s network of state-sponsored professional and amateur spies overseen by the “spy chiefs”, the Council of Ten, brought home new technologies, handled state secrets, and listened in on conspiracies and betrayals of its own citizens, creating a system of fear and suspicion that can be likened to the paranoia and atmosphere of surveillance that pervades the modern world.
+By the 14th century, Venice’s network of state-sponsored professional and amateur spies overseen by the ‘spy chiefs‘, the Council of Ten, brought home new technologies, handled state secrets and listened in on conspiracies and betrayals of its own citizens, creating a system of fear and suspicion that can be likened to the paranoia and atmosphere of surveillance that pervades the modern world.
 In this article, we will discover the fascinating history of espionage in Venice and what became of the Council of Ten.
 Today, Venice and its lagoon is a UNESCO World Heritage Site and many of its most recognisable landmarks tell a story about this time period.

 After the fall of the Roman Empire (read more about this in our article here), the Germanic Lombards rode into northern Italy and forced citizens to migrate to the islands of the lagoon to escape the invaders.
 The islands (called Venice after its inhabitants, the Veneti) became part of the Byzantine Exarchate of Ravenna until 751, and got pulled into conflict between warring factions.